JiYongCho/jiyongcho.github.io/_pages/projects.md

 description: Here is a list of finished research projects that are published, under review, or in preparation for submission.
 Please check my CV for ongoing projects and work experiences.
 nav: true
 nav_order: 1
-display_categories: [Large Language Models for Experts, Measuring Heterogeneity between Users, Behavioral Change Interventions]
+display_categories: [Large Language Models for Experts, Behavioral Change Interventions, Measuring Heterogeneity between Users]
 horizontal: false
 ---